πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 For tabular data with rows and columns, use a 2D array.

-Declare with type name[rows][cols];.
+Declare it as type name[rows][cols];.

 Declare and initialize